ItalyStrap/advanced-control-manager/readme.txt

 Add attribute `type="carousel"` at gallery shortcode, this will show Bootstrap Carousel based on the selected images and their titles and descriptions, otherwise it will show standard WordPress Gallery.

+= How to activate Lazy Load for images =

+For activate Lazy Load there is new page "Option" in ItalyStrap panel, in that page there is a checkbox, check on LazyLoad and let the magic begin :-P

-= How do I change the placeholder image =
+= How do I change the placeholder image in Lazy Load functionality =

 `
 add_filter( 'ItalyStrapLazyload_placeholder_image', 'my_custom_lazyload_placeholder_image' );